coolerfall/lork/docs/quickstart.md

 This will log with default console writer with pattern format.

-* Add writter with rolling policy to output your logs:
+* Add writer with rolling policy to output your logs:

 ```go
 fw := lork.NewFileWriter(func(o *lork.FileWriterOption) {